matthew-mcallister/vk-ffi/src/vulkan-loader/README.md

 commands exposed by the implementation.
 This table stores the `VkInstance` or `VkDevice` parameter it was loaded with and defines methods which automatically pass the handle to the underlying command when appropriate.
-Thus, you get robust and ergonomic
+Thus, you get
 ```
 device_table.destroy_device(...);
 ```